93lucasp/project1/README.md

 ## You win:
 * When you finish all the questions on time.

-# Next goals: improve the errors (because is to difficult to win), make random also the answers, show also the right answers and to put a better style.
+# Next goals:
+* Improve the errors (because is to difficult to win)
+* Make random also the answers
+* Showing also the right answers
+* To put a better style.